openpreserve/scape-demo-sites/README.md

 #### Creating a New Demonstrator

 1. Create a folder with the name of your tool: ex: pagelyzer, xcorrsound etc.
 2. Copy the files index.html and check.php in Templates folder to your new folder
 3. Update these two files according to your needs

 If you would like to change the interface, please create a new StyleJS folder and add your css and js files into it.
 Once we have different propositions, we can choose one to apply to all tools demo.

 ## <a name="deploying"></a>Deploying the Demonstrator

 *TODO* Deployment script and instructions.

+## A note on debugging php
+For anybody that is not familiar with php and wants to know how to get some debugging information: A neat way is to hook php 'logs' onto a browser javascript console as in Firefox's Firebug extension or Chrome's native console.
+There are several projects doing this, I have had a look at <a href="http://php-console.com/">http://php-console.com/</a>.
+I followed <a href="http://php-console.com/instance/examples/#debug_vars">these instructions</a>, all very straigthforward, gives you console error logs, even pop-up dialogs (which can be switched off if annoying) and more.

 ## More Information

 The [Vagrant Getting Started Guide](http://docs.vagrantup.com/v2/getting-started/index.html) is unsurprisingly a good introduction to using Vagrant.